-- Review your Homeowners' Insurance.
-Discuss with your broker your travel plans and make sure you are covered for vandalism, burglary or other potential calamities that may occur in your absence.
+- Review your Homeowners’ Insurance.
+Discuss with your broker your travel plans.

 - Utilities.
 While you will likely want to maintain some level of warmth in your home and lights on timers for security you will likely not need cable or internet service.
 If you are maintaining heat, have someone check on the home periodically.
 If you are turning off heat and water, make sure your home is properly winterized.

 - Consider a security camera/system.
 “Smart” security cameras and systems are more affordable than ever and can give you peace of mind while on the road.
 A security system also may earn a discount on a homeowners’ insurance policy.

 Snowbirds have a lot more at stake when traveling than those on a week-long holiday or cruise.
 This makes having the appropriate insurance, medicines, and paperwork just that much more important.